FominP/DataProjects/README.md

 Libraries: `pandas`, `investpy`

 I did this project at the university to upload currency exchange rate data.
 I also wanted to practice retrieving data from the REST API services.
 I decided to post the code for fellow students who do not know how to use Python for such tasks.

+### apache_spark_practice
+Task: to learn how to work with с pyspark in Google Colab.

+Libraries: `pyspark`

+I did this project as my homework.

 ### requests_api
 Task: to learn how to work with data from different APIs.